 Neighborhood planning and development projects are undertaken to honor cultural diversity and sustain economic vitality for impoverished Tacoma and Pierce County communities.

 SHA has partnered with the Squaxin and Puyallup Tribal Communities and the Brazil Center, University of Washington Seattle to host a cultural exchange with members of the Patayo and Pankararu Tribes of Aracuai, Brazil.
 The goal of this educational exchange initiative is to contribute to the installation of a solar pump for furthering a Perma-culture community in Aracuai, Brazil.
 Students from the University of Washington, Jackson School of International studies are contributing resources to implement a project development plan.
 In addition, the Puyallup Tribal Nation hosted Aracuai area tribal members to partake in the 2012 Family Canoe Journey and dedication ceremonies.

 Pacific Avenue Business District “Trading Trails” and “Little Bits” Mosaics

-SHA will continue to assist with the promotion of community events to include the Pacific Avenue Spring and Street Festival (June 2021).
+SHA will continue to assist with the promotion of community events to include the Pacific Avenue Spring and Street Festival.
 Support for Arts and Culture programs include the public arts mural project for the Moore Library titled: “Trading Trails”.
 Another public arts project titled: “Little Bits” mosaics was created by Sheridan Elementary students and family members and funded by the Art in the District program, City of Tacoma Cross District Business Association.
-In cooperation with Historic Tacoma and the City of Tacoma feasibility studies, grant writing and consultation will continue to be provided to east and south end businesses, historic preservation groups, and Partners for Pedestrians walk-ability initiative.
+In cooperation with Historic Tacoma and the City of Tacoma feasibility studies, grant writing and consultation will continue to be provided to east and south end businesses, historic preservation groups, and the Partners for Pedestrians safe walk-ability initiative.